Ejwhite25/FaceMash/README.md

 Must have at least PHP 7 installed and running on server/hosting site.

 SETUP GUIDE:
-Im assuming you have some general/basic knowlegde of mysql and hosting.
+ Assuming you have some general/basic knowlegde of mysql and hosting.

 1.Setup your database, and using the setupdbtables.sql will load the appropriate tables into your database.